Jimmy Belanger enters his second season as Florida State’s pitching coach in 2021.

-Belanger, from North Babylon, N.Y., spent the past three seasons at the University of Kentucky and has developed 22 major league draft picks over the past seven seasons.
+Belanger, from North Babylon, N.Y., spent three seasons at the University of Kentucky (2017-19) and has developed 22 major league draft picks over the past seven seasons.
 In 2019, Kentucky starting pitcher Zack Thompson became the highest-drafted pitcher in Wildcat history and the highest overall Kentucky player since 1996 when he went 19th overall to the St. Louis Cardinals.
 Thompson went 6-1 with a 2.40 earned run average over 14 starts in 2019.

 In 2017, the Wildcats set school records for strikeouts, innings pitched and lowest batting average against.
 Sean Hjelle was named the Southeastern Conference Pitcher of the Year in 2017 under Belanger, eventually getting drafted in the second round of the 2018 draft by the San Francisco Giants.
-Belanger’s 2017 staff also included a pair of All-Americans, one Freshman All-American, two first team All-SEC selections and four pitchers were drafted in the first 11 rounds of the MLB Draft.
+Belanger’s 2017 staff also included a pair of All-Americans, one Freshman All-American, two first team All-SEC selections and four pitchers drafted in the first 11 rounds of the MLB Draft.

 Six more Wildcat pitchers were drafted following the 2018 season.

-Prior to his time at Kentucky, Belanger coached four seasons at the Maryland (2013-16) and three years at Monmouth (2010-12).
+Prior to his time at Kentucky, Belanger coached four seasons at Maryland (2013-16) and three years at Monmouth (2010-12).
 With the Terrapins, Belanger made two Super Regional appearances in 2014 and 2015, the only two Super Regional appearances in school history.
 In 2016, the Terrapin starting rotation of Mike Shawaryn, Taylor Bloom and Brian Shaffer combined for 20 wins, 11 complete games and 232 strikeouts against just 48 walks.
 Maryland finished ninth in the country that season with 2.59 walks per nine innings and was 17th in WHIP (1.22).

 Shawaryn set Maryland records for career wins (30), innings pitched (307.1) and strikeouts (307) before being taken in the fifth round of the 2016 MLB Draft.
 As a sophomore in 2015, Shawaryn had the best pitching season in school history, finishing 13-2 with a 1.71 ERA while earning first team All-America recognition from the National Collegiate Baseball Writers Association, Perfect Game and Louisville Slugger.
 His 13 wins and 138 strikeouts led the Big Ten in 2015 and set Maryland single-season records.
 Shawaryn finished in the Top 20 nationally in wins (2nd), strikeouts (5th) and ERA (17th) before pitching that summer for the USA Baseball Collegiate National Team.